Meaning of Ihram

 |Wearing a bandage on any part of the body without a valid reason.|

 |Sleeping with the face flat on the pillow.|

 There are generally two types of prohibited actions whilst in the state of Ihram.
 The first is what is generally prohibited in day to day life and would constitute a sin e.g. using foul language, engaging in lewd behaviour, fighting and arguing.
-Although a penalty won’t have to be paid for engaging in such behaviour, it will no doubt take away some of the rewards and benefits of Hajj.
+Although a penalty won’t have to be paid for engaging in such behaviour, it will no doubt take away some of the rewards and benefits of the Hajj or Umrah.

 فَلَا رَفَثَ وَلَا فُسُوقَ وَلَا جِدَالَ فِي الْحَجِّ